-- A. Be made on forms available at the Planning Board office. - B. Include fifteen (15) copies and an electronic copy of a surveyed plat layout that contains the following information: [Amended 08-26-08 per Planning Board]
+- A) Be made on forms available at the PLANNING BOARD office. - B) Include fifteen (15) copies and an electronic copy of a surveyed PLAT layout that contains the following information: [Amended 08-26-08 per PLANNING BOARD] - 1) Date, approximate true North point and scale. - 2) Name, address and signature of OWNER and stamp of registered New Hampshire surveyor. - 3) Names of OWNERS of record of abutting properties or developments. - 4) Square footage within newly adjusted LOT LINES. - 5) LOT LINES with accurate dimensions and bearings of a sufficient scale to determine readily the location bearing and length of all lines. - 6) Zoning information and BUILDING SETBACK LINES for the zone. - 7) Location map.

-- (1) Date, approximate true North point and scale. - (2) Name, address and signature of owner and stamp of registered New Hampshire surveyor. - (3) Names of owners of record of abutting properties or developments. - (4) Square footage within newly adjusted lot lines. - (5) Lot lines with accurate dimensions and bearings of a sufficient scale to determine readily the location bearing and length of all lines. - (6) Zoning information and building setback lines for the zone. - (7) Location map. - (8) Existing structures. - C. Be filed with the Director of Planning at least fifteen (15) calendar days prior to a regularly scheduled meeting of the Board.
-Included with the application shall be the names and mailing addresses of all abutters as indicated in city records.
-The names of all abutters shall be obtained from City records or the Strafford County Registry of Deeds not more than five (5) calendar days before the date of filing.
-In addition to the abutters list, two duplicate sets of adhesive mailing labels for all abutters shall be submitted for use by staff in preparing certified mailings - D. Include a fee in an amount to be determined in accordance with the fee schedule contained in Section 155-53 of this chapter. - E. Lots created under the Cluster Subdivision with Lot Lines method of Open Space Subdivisions (formerly 155-22-D subsection 3), shall not be allowed to have lot line adjustments completed if the lot line adjustment would alter the area of Open Space approved at the time of subdivision.
+- 8) Existing structures. - C) Be filed with the Director of Planning at least fifteen (15) calendar days prior to a regularly scheduled meeting of the BOARD.
+Included with the application shall be the names and mailing addresses of all ABUTTERS as indicated in city records.
+The names of all ABUTTERS shall be obtained from City records or the Strafford County Registry of Deeds not more than five (5) calendar days before the date of filing.
+In addition to the ABUTTERS list, three duplicate sets of adhesive mailing labels for all ABUTTERS shall be submitted for use by staff in preparing certified mailings.
+[Amended 03-23-10 per Planning Board] - D) Include a fee in an amount to be determined in accordance with the fee schedule contained in Section 155-53 of this chapter. - E) LOTS created under the Cluster SUBDIVISION with LOT LINES method of OPEN SPACE SUBDIVISIONS (formerly 155-22-D subsection 3), shall not be allowed to have LOT LINE ADJUSTMENTS completed if the LOT LINE ADJUSTMENT would alter the area of Open Space approved at the time of SUBDIVISION.

 155-19.
-Actions by the Board/Public Hearings.
+Actions by the BOARD/PUBLIC HEARINGS.